mmmurray/graphql-dojo/README.md

 There are several tests in `test/exercise-2.test.js` which are failing.
 Your task for this exercise is simply to make all of the tests pass.
 You do not need to modify the tests at all.
 Each test sends a particular query string to the API and expects the resulting JSON object to be a particular value.

 To fetch the tram data from the TFGM API, use the `fetchTramData` function in the `src/server/fetchers.js` file.
-You can look at mock API response by opening `mock-apis/tfgm/data/metrolinks.json`.
+You can look at the mock API response by opening `mock-apis/tfgm/data/metrolinks.json`.

 How the TFGM API works: